historical-theology/stthomas/return-to-god/syllabus.md

 I, Dr. Stephan, will consider anything short of this to be a failure -- most likely mine, but possibly yours.
 This must be a team effort.

-To that end, we have a [Return to God Class Contract](https://www.coreystephan.com/teaching/return-to-god/contract) that all of us, myself included, are required to sign by the end of the first week.
+To that end, we have a [Return to God Class Survey and Contract](https://docs.google.com/forms/d/e/1FAIpQLSe90-gY5dTRUQW7zTdTkV1IWS_d4vZzgmWiCa9sM8fYARMsqg/viewform)) that all of us, myself included, are required to sign by the end of the first week.

 Above all, note that you are expected: